HARTLEPOOL - OLD HARTLEPOOL - THE HEADLAND

 One of two excellent bowling greens in old Hartlepool.
 This one is at the junction of Friar Terrace, Olive Street and The Lawns.
 The other is also in this same vicinity at the end of the Town Moor.

-The Town Square underwent a renovation programme during the early summer of 2019 and finally re-opened to the public on Friday, July 12th.
+The Town Square underwent a renovation programme during the early summer of 2019 and finally re-opened to the public later that year.

-St. Hilda's Church, as seen from the High Street in old Hartlepool, during the first week of April, 2020.
+St. Hilda's Church, as seen from the High Street in old Hartlepool.

-St. Hilda's Church and Croft Gardens in the early afternoon sunshine on the last day of November, 2018.
+St. Hilda's Church and Croft Gardens in the early afternoon sunshine.

 This photograph of St. Mary's Church in Durham Street, Hartlepool, was taken from the beer garden of a well known public house - with permission granted!